 Third, a Sprint is the major unit of learning in Scrum.
 Scrum is a minimal framework that puts people into a mindset of learning and feedback.
 It’s important to have a learning cycle that builds on discipline, habit, and frames of reference of past accomplishment and future checkpoints.
 The Sprint itself — as a unit not just of time, but also of delivery of Regular Product Increment — provides a high-context frame of reference for deliberation and kaizen.
 But Sprint cadence also contributes powerfully to learning, just as having weekly piano lessons helps a pianist integrate great advances over periods longer than the week between sessions.
 The major ritual of product learning is the Sprint Review, and the major ritual of process learning is the Sprint Retrospective.
 Each Sprint has one instance of each of these events, one after the other, at the end of the time box.

-The amount of work that a team can complete in a single Sprint is called the team’s velocity.
-It is a measure of the team’s demonstrated capacity to do work in a Sprint and is usually a measure of relative time.
+We use the term velocity for the amount of work that a team can complete in a single Sprint.
+It is a measure of each team’s demonstrated capacity to do work in a Sprint.
+The current best practice is to measure velocity in units of relative time.
 See Production Episode.

 Knowing that each Sprint has a constant cost, a Product Owner can do rough cost projections for the work of a Development Team over a period of time.
 The time boxing also limits the number of working hours to avoid burnout and variations in production, and to encourage common working hours within which cooperation and teamwork can flourish.

 The Product Backlog Items that reach a state of Done during a Sprint become delivery candidates for that Sprint or a subsequent Sprint.
-The decision of whether something is Done is separated from the decision of shipping to market; the Product Owner makes the decision of when to release a PBI to the market.
+We separate the decision of whether something is Done from the decision of shipping to market: The Product Owner makes the decision of when to release a PBI to the market.
 However, early and frequent delivery leads to timely feedback and reduces the inventory of items with latent problems.
-Making PBIs small enough raises the chances that the team has several Potentially Shippable Increments every Sprint.

 A Development Team within the product organization carries out production.
 A Sprint can best deliver high-quality product if the people working on it can sustain strong team dynamics (the alternative being to try to coordinate the work of individuals in multiple, dissociated organizations); therefore, make sure that a Cross-Functional Team develops the product increments within a Sprint.